 He is married to Tita Ramirez, fellow writer and Associate Professor of English at Elon University; they have two young sons and live in Greensboro, North Carolina.

 Admission to the event is $30 each for Friends of Hackney Library members, and for Barton faculty/staff, students, and spouses.
 For all other guests, admission is $35 each.

 For more information about invitations for the event, please contact Ann Dolman at (252) 399-6507, or email the Friends of Hackney Library at email@example.com.
 Space is limited, and after invitations have been issued in late February/early March, the deadline for reservations is Monday, March 26, 2018.

 Please join us for a humorous evening with this entertaining author and speaker.

-Coming Fall 2018–Vivian Howard, renowned chef, author, restaurateur, and TV personality–stay tuned for more details!
+Coming Fall 2018–Vivian Howard, renowned chef, author, restaurateur, and TV personality will be coming to Barton College on October 9–stay tuned for more details!